qnx-ports/build-files/ports/RetroPie/README.md

 ```

 # RetroArch

+RetroArch is an emulator backend used for most of the gaming related content within RetroPie. \
+It works using a "Core" and "Content" system - Think of RetroArch as your TV, displaying content and sound.
+A "Core" is your game console - whichever you load or "Connect to the TV" handles input and what games you can play.
+Your "Content" is simply a collection of games or other stuff that you can play on the core.

 ## Core List
 You can build any supported core via the following process.
 Instructions and details are also included in the README.md files in each subdirectory.